-When it comes to setting and achieving goals, one of the most important things to remember is to make them realistic.
+When it comes to setting and achieving weight-loss goals, one of the most important things to remember is to make them realistic.
 Weight loss is no different — it takes planning, commitment, and time, especially if you need to identify and resolve any underlying health issues that may be contributing to weight gain.

 Experts tend to agree that two pounds per week is a safe and realistic rate of weight loss (although you may experience periods where you shed weight quickly if you’re on a low-glycemic diet plan that causes you to use up your glycogen stores).
 Setting a goal that’s unrealistic or that doesn’t take your individual circumstances into account can only leave you feeling discouraged and ready to give up.